Gregorian chant: Early sources and later revisions

+Twentieth century developments

+Leo's successor, Pope Pius X, promptly accepted the Solesmes chant – now compiled as the Liber usualis – as authoritative.
+In 1904, the Vatican edition of the Solesmes chant was commissioned.
+Serious academic debates arose, primarily owing to stylistic liberties taken by the Solesmes editors to impose their controversial interpretation of rhythm.
+The Solesmes editions insert phrasing marks and note-lengthening episema and mora marks not found in the original sources.

 Conversely, they omit significative letters found in the original sources, which give instructions for rhythm and articulation such as speeding up or slowing down.
 These editorial practices have placed the historical authenticity of the Solesmes interpretation in doubt.
 Ever since restoration of Chant was taken up in Solesmes, there have been lengthy discussions of exactly what course was to be taken.
 Some favored a strict academic rigour and wanted to postpone publications, while others concentrated on practical matters and wanted to supplant the corrupted tradition as soon as possible.
 Roughly a century later, there still exists a breach between a strict musicological approach and the practical needs of church choirs.
 Thus the performance tradition officially promulgated since the onset of the Solesmes restoration is substantially at odds with musicological evidence.

 In his motu proprio Tra le sollecitudini, Pius X mandated the use of Gregorian chant, encouraging the faithful to sing the Ordinary of the Mass, although he reserved the singing of the Propers for males.
 While this custom is maintained in traditionalist Catholic communities (most of which allow all-female scholas as well, though), the Catholic Church no longer persists with this ban.
-Vatican II officially allowed worshipers to substitute other music, particularly sacred polyphony, in place of Gregorian chant, although it did reaffirm that Gregorian chant was still the official music of the Roman Rite of the Catholic Church, and the music most suitable for worship in the Roman Liturgy.
+The Second Vatican Council officially allowed worshipers to substitute other music, particularly sacred polyphony, in place of Gregorian chant, although it did reaffirm that Gregorian chant was "specially suited to the Roman liturgy", and therefore, "other things being equal, it should be given pride of place in liturgical services".